libffcv/ffcv/README.md

 - ...train a CIFAR-10 model on one GPU in TODO seconds (XX$ on AWS)
 - ...train a `$YOUR_DATASET` model `$REALLY_FAST` (for `$WAY_LESS`)

+Look at how fast our per epoch speeds are!

 ## Install
 Via [Anaconda](https://docs.anaconda.com/anaconda/install/index.html):
 ```